TryItOnline/cixl/README.md

 ## cixl
 #### a minimal language

-This project aims to produce a minimal language in C. In a way, it's Lua taken one step further down the path of simplicity.
+This project aims to produce a minimal language designed for embedding in and extending from C. In a way, it's Lua taken one step further down the path of simplicity.
 The language is implemented as a straight forward interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility.

 ### Status
 Examples from this document should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
 Current work is focused on tracing interactions between core features and filling obvious gaps in functionality.